 Abbreviation for "Districtus Controllatus Pfalz", one in the German growing area palatinate

-the origin and quality name introduced from 2005.
-It stands for outstanding quality and a typical sensory profile.
+origin and quality description introduced from 2005.
+It stands for outstanding quality as well as an area-specific sensory profile.
 This applies to quality wines produced according to certain criteria from the five grape varieties Dornfelder, Pinot Gris, Riesling, Pinot Noir and Pinot Blanc.
 The minimum must weights must be 75 ° Oe for Dornfelder, 75 ° Oe for Riesling and 80 ° Oe for Burgundy.
 The existing one alcohol content

-must be at least 12% vol. The white wines must not be determined by a woody note, but be fruity and typical of the area.
+must be at least 12% vol. The white wines must not be determined by a wood note, but be fruity and typical of the area.
 For the salary residual sugar

 apply the legal limits for the dry